 Vestager's work as EU Commissioner for Competition has seen her repeatedly take on such giants as Apple, Amazon, Facebook, Google, and others.

 However, she seems more concerned with making businesses understand the importance of privacy, than she is in bringing them down.
-They need to grasp that "privacy is not just another hoop to get through", Vestager emphasised in the speech.
+They need to grasp that "privacy is not just another hoop to get through", Vestager stressed in her speech.